 Take our quiz: What do you know about food safety?

-To set the stage for safely storing your leftovers, keep these tips in mind:
+For safely storing your leftover food, the U.S. Department of Agriculture says to keep these tips in mind:

 - Store leftover food in shallow containers no more than 2 inches deep.

 - Refrigerate or freeze leftovers within two hours.

 - Set the fridge temperature between 33 and 40 degrees Fahrenheit, and your freezer at 0 degrees Fahrenheit or lower.

 - Remove cooked turkey from the bone, and store it separate from stuffing and gravy.